Persuader (band)

-Persuader is a Swedish power metal band from the city Umeå in the Swedish province of Västerbotten Norrland.
+Persuader is a Swedish power metal band from Umeå in the Swedish province of Västerbotten Norrland.
 The band was formed in 1997, and they have since released five full-length albums.
 They have a sound similar to bands including early Blind Guardian, Iron Savior, and Nocturnal Rites, although Persuader includes influences of thrash metal also.
-Members Jens and Emil joined the band Savage Circus in 2005, started by Thomen Stauch after he left Blind Guardian.
+Members Jens and Emil joined the band Savage Circus in 2005, started by Thomen Stauch before leaving Blind Guardian.

-The band's fourth studio album, The Fiction Maze, was released January 2014 in the US.
+The band's most recent studio album, Necromancy, was released in 2020.

 History

 Formation and The Hunter (1997–2000)

 Persuader was formed in August 1997 by friends Pekka Kiviaho and David (full name unknown).
 Jens Carlsson and Efraim Juntunen joined shortly thereafter.
 Fredrik Hedström was eventually recruited on bass, who had played with Pekka in a band named Shallow.
 In January 1998, David left the band due to musical differences.
 In November 1998, the band released a demo titled Visions and Dreams, which was recorded at Garageland Studios.
 The band was signed to Loud 'n' Proud (LNP) records, a Swedish metal label.

-The band's debut studio album, The Hunter, was released on July 16, 2000.
+The band's debut studio album, The Hunter, was released on 16 July 2000.

 Evolution Purgatory and When Eden Burns (2001–2006)

 The band's label, Loud 'n' Proud, went out of business leaving them without proper label support.
 In early 2001, guitarist Pekka Kiviaho left the band and they broke up for brief period of time.
 According to Jens, the band "needed a pause to find a new guitarist and a new label" and "would never cancel Persuader."
 The band reformed in the spring/summer of 2001 with the addition of new guitarist Emil Norberg, who attended the same school as Jens.

 The band started working on their next studio album, and submitted a demo of their unsigned music to Noise Record's Young Metal Gods contest.
-They won, and released Evolution Purgatory through Noise Records on February 2, 2004.
+They won, and released Evolution Purgatory through Noise Records on 2 February 2004.
 After the release of the album, Jens and Emil became involved with Savage Circus, releasing their debut album Dreamland Manor in 2005.
-Jens also became involved with New Jersey based Dark Empire, after being asked by Matt Moliti to contribute vocals to their 2006 debut Distant Tides.
+Jens also became involved with New Jersey–based Dark Empire, after being asked by Matt Moliti to contribute vocals to their 2006 debut Distant Tides.

-The band released their third studio album, When Eden Burns, on May 15, 2006.
+The band released their third studio album, When Eden Burns, on 15 May 2006.